 Welcome to Khartoum, the capital city of the Sudan, the largest African country.
 Our cosmopolitan city’s range if historic attractions, museums, free annual events, and tourist services is unrivalled by any other Sudanese city.

-This visitor map was designed to help you get around the nation’s capital with ease, and to acquaint you with many outstanding sites the city has to offer.
+This content was designed to help you get around the nation’s capital with ease, and to acquaint you with many outstanding sites the city has to offer.
 Major attractions, transportation system around the city and main roads across the city are noted in the map.

 Khartoum town lies along the left bank of the Blue Nile, and forms a huge triangle.
 Its vertex at the confluence of then two Niles, the White Nile on its west side and the Blue Nile on its east and the base bordering Gezira State some 30 K. southward.
 It is situated on latitude 15 36 N, and longitude 31 32 E, and it is 1352 ft. above sea level.
 Its population has grown to over 5 million people.
 Khartoum, together with the two cities, Omdurman and Khartoum North (Bahri), these cities jointly called the tri-capital, constitute the National Capital of the republic of Sudan.